USMLE/ABIM Question #2

 Reduced-dose apixaban provides optimal anticoagulation in elderly, low-weight patients with moderate renal impairment who need treatment for both PE and AF, balancing efficacy with bleeding risk.

-Take Me to the Next Question
+Next Question